 Inverted in the case of twins Dave and highly prolific referee Earl Hebner.
 Dave Hebner was the assigned official for an explosive 1988 rematch of the legendary Hulk Hogan vs. André the Giant title match from the previous year's WrestleMania III.
 But unbeknownst to Hogan, André's manager Ted DiBiase had bribed an unknown to get plastic surgery to look like Hebner (in the unknown's role was Earl Hebner.
 Earl and Dave are identical twins, so this was easy to pull off).
 In Dave's place in the ring (while Dave was locked in a closet backstage), Earl played the Evil Twin, counting a clearly invalid pinfall against Hogan.
 Although the twin referee angle was thoroughly explored in WWF Magazine, it was very quickly dropped though due to Dave suffering an injury.
 Earl would later become a normal "good guy" referee like his brother.

-Luigi from the Super Mario Bros. series was originally a Palette Swap of his brother Mario, and was identical to him in every way.
+Luigi from the Super Mario Bros. series, the former Trope Namer and current God of the Trope, was originally a Palette Swap of his brother Mario, and was identical to him in every way.
 He has since been given his own high-jumping, low-traction style of gameplay, as well as a taller and more slender character design.
 His personality has drifted off as well; Mario is still portrayed as simply heroic and courageous, but Luigi has developed a second-banana complex, has become somewhat cowardly (especially regarding ghosts), and harbors dark secrets and Hidden Depths.
 Some fans prefer Luigi to the squeaky-clean Mario for this reason.

 Daisy was nearly a palette swap of Peach, with the only exception being that her skin was slightly dark while Peach was fair skinned.
 By Mario Party 4 and later, Daisy's skin became fair like Peach's, but Daisy's hair was shortened to neck length, gotten a different hairstyle, and her eyes were made larger in comparison to Peach's eyes.